paulbricman/paulbricman.github.io/_pages/learning.md

 |               | chinese                          | Follow the [Refold](https://refold.la/) methodology for language acquisition and related Mandarin resources.
 Should result in a HSK 4 certificate.                                                                                                                                                                                                                                                                               |
 |               | driving                          | What it says on the tin.
 Should result in not running anyone over, I guess.                                                                                                                                                                                                                                                                                                                                                      |

+- acknowledgements

+Thanks to the people who spared a bit of their time to offer feedback on those plans, including [Andy Jones](https://andyljones.com/), [Luke Stebbing](https://ought.org/team), and pseudonymous folks on.
+I'm also extremely grateful for the people supporting my work on GitHub Sponsors.

 _acknowledgements_
 _study buddy?_
 _add commercial to research_